-Anafi is a small island of the Cyclades, located east of Santorini.
+Anafi is a small island of the Cyclades, located east of the famous island Santorini.

-According to ancient Greek mythology, when the Argonauts were returning from Colchis to their homeland, they fell into a storm in the middle of the night
+According to ancient Greek mythology, while the Argonauts were returning from Colchis to their homeland, they fell into a storm in the middle of the night

 and drifted at sea.